jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 - Save to generate GWI number, then under Document Body, select GWI template, then download and edit

-TRGTR asserts when TARGET RESET is pushed
+`TRGTR` asserts when TARGET RESET is pushed
-RSTTRGT is a command that can be sent to reset targets
+`RSTTRGT` is a command that can be sent to reset targets

 TCC Curves:
 ![[Pasted image 20240223151615.png]]

 Wiring Statuses:
-SF6 - high when good SF6
+- SF6 - high when good SF6
-AC Status - high when AC is active
+- AC Status - high when AC is active
-Battery Alarm - high when bad batteries
+- Battery Alarm - high when bad batteries or no good test yet

 ---